exopacket/aloft/README.md

 # progress

 I have began work on the aloft-server and aloft-cli.
 Both will be written 100% in Java.
 The server will run as a daemon and serve content in place of apache or nginx..
 Speed and performance is TBD, but a priority.
+There's some weird algos in the code..
+Just ignore them; they're for internal use only.

 # security